gsi-ee/dabc/plugins/root/docu/JSROOT.md

 - opts - array of options ['any', 'colz']
 - layout - can be 'collapsible', 'tabs' or 'gridNxM' where N and M are integer values
 - nobrowser - do not display file browser
-- autoload - name of JavaScript to load
+- load - name of JavaScript to load
 - optimize - drawing optimization 0:off, 1:only large histograms (default), 2:always
 - interactive - enable/disable interactive functions 0-disable all, 1-enable all
 - noselect - hide file-selection part in the browser (only when file name is specified)